Xun-Yang/Deep_metric/README.md

 To reproduce other experiments, you can edit the run_train.sh file by yourself.

+Notice:
+the train.py should be modified a little when you used other loss functions.
+I will address the problem in these days.

 Future work: I will make the code more clear before 2018 - 4 - 15 . and also share my experiment results.